csecht/CountBOINCtasks/README.md

  shorter intervals, can re-count tasks which carry over between intervals .
 Summary counts do not included duplicate tasks.

+## Known Issues
+* As of 23 Oct 2020, ver 0.2.0, in Windows systems, only runs with default settings.
+Hope to have options working soon.
 ## Development Plans
 * Implement for Mac OS and Windows 10.